google/starthinker/tutorials/task.md

   hello()
 ```

-### 2. Thats it, the python code is integrated, now create a recipe to pass parameters to  your task:
+### 2. Thats it, the python code is integrated, now create a script to pass parameters to  your task:
 hello.json
 ```
 {